ray2501/tkvlc/README.md

 HANDLE state
 HANDLE rate ?value?
 HANDLE version
 HANDLE destroy
+HANDLE event ?cmd?
+HANDLE repeat ?flag?
+HANDLE info

 `duration` get duration (in second) of movie time.

-`getTime` get the current movie time (in second).
+`time` get or set the current movie time (in second).

-`setTime` set the movie time (in second).

-`getPosition` get movie position as percentage between 0.0 and 1.0.

-`setPosition` set movie position as percentage between 0.0 and 1.0.
+`position` get or set movie position as percentage between 0.0 and 1.0.

-`isSeekable` return true if the media player can seek.
+`isseekable` return true if the media player can seek.

-`getState` get current movie state.
+`state` get current movie state.

+`rate` get or set relative playback speed

+`repeat` get or set replay flag

+`event` get or set event callback

+`info` return array set list with information media player

-Movie state has below states (string): idle, opening, buffering, playing, paused, stopped, ended and error
+Movie state has states (string): idle, opening, buffering, playing, paused, stopped, ended, and error.

+The event callback is invoked with an additional argument, which is made up of the event type (string): media, state, time, position, audio, and frame.

+The event type frame occurs when new pixels have been rendered into a photo image.

 UNIX BUILD